anonymouscodeholic/developing_on_windows/README.md

 ### Developing using VS code

 What is great in native apps is they are native.
 They will always be snappier, better integrated with the OS etc than anything running remotely.
+Remember, you can't run GUI apps on WSL.
 Because of this MS has developed a mechanism to run VS code on Windows (to make the IDE UI great), but to execute the code on WSL.
 Can this really work?

 The good news is that that simple things really work.
 You can e.g. develop on Python and run on Linux: